csfeeser/Python/challenges/napya/ansible_day1.md

 `student@bchd:~$` `cd && wget https://labs.alta3.com/courses/napya/napyasetup.sh && bash napyasetup.sh`

+Oops!
+We need to make one fix.
+Open your ansible.cfg.

+`student@bchd:~$` `vim .ansible.cfg`

+Change the inventory line to this instead:

+`inventory = /home/student/mycode/inv/dev/`

 Use vim to create a playbook file of your choosing and enter the following.
 Then test, fix, repeat!

 ```yaml